Section D - Fruit & Nuts

 Section Member: Jenny Cooper 705.728.1867

-Name the variety of fruit or nuts on the tag.
-Fruit should show uniformity in colour and size.
-Be careful to keep the “bloom” on plums.
-No Polishing!
-Please note number required for a category.
-Display entries on a white paper or Styrofoam plate.
+Label each entry with the variety of fruit or nuts on the tag.
+Fruit should be uniform in colour and size.
+Take care to preserve the natural ‘bloom’ on plums – do not polish them.
+Apples may be polished.
+Please note the number of items required for each category.
+Display all entries on a white paper or styrofoam plate.

 Apples – Five (5)